King Charles III Crowned In UKs First Coronation Since 1953 - UrduPoint

 King Charles III Crowned In UK's First Coronation Since 1953

-After a lifetime as heir to his late mother Queen Elizabeth II, Charles, 74, became the oldest sovereign yet to be crowned at London's Westminster Abbey.
+Charles, 74, became the oldest sovereign yet to be crowned at London's Westminster Abbey, after a lifetime as heir to his late mother Queen Elizabeth II.

 At 12:02 pm (1102 GMT), Archbishop of Canterbury Justin Welby placed the solid-gold St Edward's Crown on Charles's head as a sacred and ancient symbol of the monarch's authority.

+Welby also crowned Charles's wife, Camilla, 75, capping a remarkable transformation from her position as a one-time royal mistress to "queen consort", and now queen.

-Cries of "God Save the King" rang out from the 2,300-member congregation, which included foreign royalty and political leaders.
+Cries of "God Save the King" rang out from the 2,300-member congregation, which included royalty and government leaders from worldwide.

 US President Joe Biden, represented at the abbey by First Lady Jill Biden, tweeted his congratulations and paid tribute to the "enduring friendship" between the United States and Britain.